-SEM - Tescan MIRA3 - Status: Up
+SEM - Tescan MIRA3 - Status: Available

 The Tescan MIRA3 scanning electron microscope rasters a focused energetic beam (probe) of electrons across a specimen surface.
 The interactions of the beam with the specimen are detected and then recorded as a function of probe position and used to generate two-dimensional images of the specimen.
 The signals that can be detected include secondary and backscattered electrons (for imaging), X-rays (for chemical analysis), and electron backscattered diffraction patterns (for structural analysis).

 TRAINING REQUIREMENTS: Course EMA 6507 or Discussing with staff the content of the following reading material: Goldstein, J.I., Newbury, D.E., Echlin.
 P., Joy, D.C., Romig, A.D.
 Jr., Lyman, C.E., Fiori,C., and Lifshin, E. Scanning Electron Microscopy and X-Ray Microanalysis, A Text for Biologists, Materials Scientists, and Geologists.
 Third Edition.
 2003.
 ISBN 0-306-47292-9 Chapters 2, 3 and 5.
 You will be directed to a quiz sign up link when requesting training for any of the SEM's.
 Latest Status Log EntryAug 31, 2023 - Resource Status Up - Ready to use.

 An active Gatorlink login is required to create a new reservation.